 You may need to update your voter registration if your address, name, party affiliation, or other information has changed since the last election.

-You can do a quick voter search to find out if you are already registered and to see if your voter information is up to date.
+You can do a quick voter search on the Board of Elections website to find out if you are already registered and to see if your voter information is up to date.

 North Carolina laws requiring a photo ID have been struck down by Federal court.
 A photo ID is not required to vote.
 Identification is required of first-time voters who registered by mail and did not provide identification with the application.
 Acceptable forms of identification include any bill in your name at your address.